HyScript7/ShatteredSouls/README.md

 - Core Mechanics

-Unimplemeted (To Do)
+Unimplemented (To Do)

-- Abyssial Expansion - Structures and features for the Abyss World.
+- Abyssal Expansion - Structures and features for the Abyss World.
 Such as Rituals to gain Lifes back without having to get Death trapped in the abyss.
 - Combat Log Module - To prevent players from leaving mid-combat.
 - Abilities - Morality & Prestige powers.
+- Dissonant Items - Practically voo-doo dolls, except you can use them to control people... isn't that how they work normally ?

 ## About